Ritual ceremonies of the Imperial Palace: Marriage

 The emperor's marriage is called a big wedding in the old Imperial Family Order, but as of 2019, it has never taken place, as no one has married since 1910, when this was established, after he ascended the throne.

-"Nousai-no-gi"

-This is a ceremony to mark the end of a marriage.。The male side does it to the female side.
+This is a ceremony to mark the Imperial Family's acceptance of an engagement.。This ritual is an extension of the yuinō |ja which are customary engagement gifts.
+In accordance with the origin of the Imperial Family in Kansai, it is performed in Kansai style in that the groom's side gives to the bride's side.
+Sea bream, nihonshū, and bolts of cloth are given.

 Rite of bestowal of medals and swords

 This is a rite of bestowing medals and swords.

 This ceremony takes place after the Rite of Acceptance.

 Kokki-no-gi

 A messenger from the emperor's side informs the woman's side of the marriage date.

 Ritual of gift-writing

 A ceremony in which engaged couples present each other with waka poems on the day before marriage.

 Judai no Gi

 On the day of the marriage ceremony, a messenger is sent to the woman's side to welcome her.